A matching decomposition algorithm for simulating quantum walk Hamiltonians: Introduction

 In our numerical benchmarks we compare against a standard Pauli decomposition Trotterization workflow with identical transpilation settings.
 We emphasize that Pauli-based Hamiltonian simulation is a mature direction, and a number of specialized Pauli evolution compilation techniques (e.g., cancellation-aware synthesis and dedicated Pauli compilers) can further reduce two-qubit gate counts \cite{liu2025quclear}.
 Our goal here is to evaluate whether matching decomposition provides a new circuit construction primitive that is competitive against a widely used baseline, and to quantify the practical gains that can be obtained immediately in a standard toolchain.

 In Sec.~\ref{sec:background}, we present a formal definition for a CTQW on a dynamic graph sequence and define the basic graph theory terminology used in this work.
-In Sec.~\ref{sec:algorithm}, we describe the matching decomposition algorithms.
-In Sec.~\ref{sec:results}, we compare the 2-norm of the operator difference between the exact CTQW time evolution operator and the matching decomposition, as well as Pauli decomposition \cite{Pauli} and find that the two decompositions have comparable accuracy.
-We also find that the matching decomposition approach requires up to 43\% fewer CX gates and up to 54\% shallower circuits than Pauli decomposition when using both methods to approximate CTQWs on select graphs.
+In Sec.~\ref{sec:algorithm}, we describe the greedy matching and compression-aware matching decomposition algorithms.
+In Sec.~\ref{sec:results}, we compare the 2-norm of the operator difference between the exact CTQW time evolution operator and both of the matching decompositions, as well as Pauli decomposition \cite{Pauli} and find that all decompositions have comparable accuracy.
+We find that the greedy matching decomposition approach requires up to 43\% fewer CX gates and up to 54\% shallower circuits than Pauli decomposition and that the compression-aware matching requires up to 70\% fewer CX gates and up to 75\% shallower circuits than Pauli decomposition when used to approximate CTQWs on select graphs.
 We also analyze when a given graph has a matching decomposition that pairwise commute.
 In Sec.~\ref{sec:discussion}, we discuss the implications of our findings and potential future directions.